The United Methodist Church and Homosexuality

 We recognize that sexuality is part of the larger human mystery, to be received and acknowledged in grateful responsibility.
 We reject all sexual expressions that damage or destroy the humanity God has given us.
 We deplore all forms of the commercialization and exploitation of sexual relationship, with the consequent cheapening and degradation of human personality.
 We call for strict global enforcement of laws prohibiting the sexual exploitation or use of children by adults and encourage efforts to hold perpetrators legally and financially responsible.
 We call for adequate protection, guidance, and counseling for children thus abused.
 We believe that the Church family should support all families in providing age-appropriate education regarding sexuality to children, youth, and adults.
 We challenge all members of community of faith to commitment, integrity, and fidelity in their sexual relationships."
 1

 During the debate, a delegate from an African country compared same-gender sexual behavior to bestiality and declared that God would not create humans as gay or lesbian -- implying that a person's sexual orientation is not determined before birth but is a free choice selected by individuals later in life.
-A logical extension of this belief is that a person can also choose to change ones sexual orientation later in life.
-These are widely held beliefs among religious conservatives but are in disagreement with the views of the vast majority of therapists, human sexuality researchers, religious liberals, secularists and the LGBT community.
+A logical extension of this belief is that a person can also choose to change ones sexual orientation as an adult.
+These are widely held beliefs among religious conservatives but are in disagreement with the views of the vast majority of therapists, human sexuality researchers, religious liberals, secularists and the LGBT community itself.

-David Braden, the director of development for the Reconciling Ministries Network, which works for the full inclusion of LGBT people into the UMC, said:
+David Braden is the director of development for the Reconciling Ministries Network.
+It works for the full inclusion of LGBT people into the UMC.
+He said:

 The almost 1,000 UMC delegates who met at Tampa, FL held a vote on two additional proposals to change the wording of the Book of Discipline relating to sexual orientation.
-These proposals would have describe reality: that there was no consensus within the denomination on this matter.
+These proposals would simply have describe reality: that there was no consensus within the denomination on this matter.